The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Related Work

 \section{Related Work}

-Extensive work documents LLM sensitivity to prompt formulation. \citet{webson2022prompt} show models can succeed on tasks even with misleading prompt templates, questioning whether they truly understand prompts. \citet{lu2022fantastically} show example ordering in few-shot prompts can dramatically affect performance. \citet{sclar2024quantifying} systematically measures sensitivity to formatting choices, finding variance of up to 76\% across semantically equivalent prompts. \citet{mizrahi2024state} argues this sensitivity undermines benchmark reliability.
-Our work extends this literature by isolating narrative content with a controlled methodology that separates affective from length confounds.
+Extensive work documents LLM sensitivity to prompt formulation, including sensitivity to misleading templates \citep{webson2022prompt}, example ordering \citep{lu2022fantastically}, formatting choices with up to 76\% variance \citep{sclar2024quantifying}, and the resulting threat to benchmark reliability \citep{mizrahi2024state}.
+Our work extends this literature by isolating narrative content with a controlled methodology that separates affective content from length confounds.

-\citet{perez2022discovering} demonstrate LLMs exhibit sycophantic behavior by adjusting outputs to match perceived user preferences. \citet{sharma2023sycophancy} provide a comprehensive analysis showing sycophancy increases with model capability.
-Recent work further documents sycophancy risks in high-stakes domains \cite{rajani2024sycophancy,morrison2025sycophancy}, including evidence that sycophancy can cascade to reward tampering \cite{greenblatt2024sycophancy}.
-Our work differs fundamentally, because we measure sensitivity to narrative \emph{regardless} of user preference alignment, using structured decision tasks with explicit correctness criteria rather than open-ended queries where preference alignment might be desirable.
+\citet{perez2022discovering} demonstrate sycophantic behavior in LLMs, with \citet{sharma2023sycophancy} showing it increases with capability, and recent work documenting cascading risks in high-stakes domains \citep{malmqvist2024sycophancy,chen2025sycophancy,denison2024sycophancy}.
+Our work differs fundamentally since we measure sensitivity to narrative \emph{regardless} of user preference alignment, using structured decision tasks with explicit correctness criteria.